 Lettuce-Free Keto Cobb Salad

-For anyone who gets tired of lettuce, this Lettuce-Free Keto Cobb Salad has all the Cobb salad ingredients you love without the lettuce!
-Use the Diet-Type Index to find more Keto recipes like this one.
+For anyone who gets tired of lettuce, this Lettuce-Free Keto Cobb Salad has all the tasty low-carb Cobb salad ingredients you love!
+And this is a perfect main dish salad for any time of year!

 I proposed it to Jake and Kara when we were having a cooking session, and let’s just say they were skeptical.
 But then we cut up the ingredients, mixed the dressing, photographed it, and then (always the best part) ate the salad, and they were completely convinced that this was a great salad idea!

 And please don’t be put off by the word Keto in the recipe title if you’re not following that type of diet.
 This salad is great for any type of carb-conscious diet, and if you like the ingredients used here you can adjust the ingredients any way you want to make it work for your personal eating plan.
 You also don’t have to bother with arranging your salad ingredients in rows if you’re just making this to eat for a quick dinner.
 But if you like chicken, boiled eggs, avocado, tomatoes, bacon, and blue cheese, I bet you’re going to love this salad!